These attacks were caused by infected computer networks programmed to attack other installations, also commonly known as “botnets”.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Issues Affecting WordPress Blog Security
+Other Areas Affecting Blog Security

-There’s No Reason Not To Choose WordPress
+There Is No Reason Not To Use WordPress

 WordPress Security – Useful Tips